shekarramaswamy4/shared-register-abstraction/README.md

 ## Reads and Writes
 Reading data is done by reading from a quorum.
 Clients fetch data from nodes for a given address and choose the data with the latest confirmed timestamp.
 Clients then update the out of date nodes.

-Modifying data is done in two phases, "writing" and "confirming".
+Writing data is done in two phases, "writing" and "confirming".
 Both writes and confirms must be acked by a quorum of nodes to declare a write successful.

 ## Fractional Replication
 This implementation also supports fractional replication, where data can only live on a certain subset of the nodes.
 This parameter is passed into the node constructor.